getreu/tp-note/docs/source/tpnote--manual.md

 This section shows how to integrate _Tp-Note_ in the context menu of your file manager.
 The context menu appears, when you click right on a file icon, on a directory icon or on the white space in between (cf. figure below).
-In the following we will configure the file-manager to launch _Tp-Note_ with the path to the selected icon.
+In the following we will configure the file manager to launch _Tp-Note_ with the path to the selected icon.

 ![Tp-note in the context-menu (right-click menu)](images/workflow2-1.png){width="9cm"}